fauskanger/mypolr/docs/usage.rst

         print('There was an error with the url shortening process.')

     if url_info is False:
-        print('No url with that ending')
+        print('No url with that ending.')
     elif url_info is None:
         print('There was an error with the url lookup process.')

-.. warning:: Even though using the `\*_no_raise`-methods allows for easy check of failure/success,
+.. warning:: Even though the use of `\*_no_raise`-methods allows for easy check of failure/success,
-             there is no feedback on what went wrong upon failure.
+             there is no feedback of what went wrong upon failure.

 .. note:: The `\*_no_raise`-methods will still raise *other* exceptions, and
           **ONLY** errors derived from ``mypolr.exception.MypolrError`` will instead return ``None``.